Generative Neural Operators through Diffusion Last Layer: Experimental Details

-\paragraph{KS Equation.} We follow the KS scenario from APEBench \cite{Koehler24} on a periodic domain of length $L=60$ and discretize $u(\cdot,t)\in\mathbb{R}^{256}$ on a uniform grid.
-Trajectories are generated with a pseudo-spectral exponential time-differencing scheme (ETDRK, order 2) with $2/3$ de-aliasing.
-We use output spacing $\Delta t=1.0$ with $100$ internal substeps (i.e., $\Delta t_{\mathrm{sim}}=0.01$).
-We generate $1024$ training trajectories of horizon $50$ and $128$ test trajectories of horizon $100$, each preceded by $100$ warmup steps.
-Validation and test splits are obtained by shuffling the test trajectories and splitting them evenly.
+\paragraph{KS equation.} For the Kuramoto Sivashinsky benchmark, we follow the physical scenario in APEBench \cite{Koehler24}.
+Trajectories are generated on a grid of size $256$ with output spacing $\Delta t=1.0$ and $100$ internal substeps per saved step.
+We use $1024$ training trajectories of horizon $50$ and $128$ held out trajectories of horizon $100$, each preceded by $100$ warmup steps.
+The held out trajectories are deterministically shuffled and split evenly into validation and test sets.

-\paragraph{Kolmogorov flow.} We follow the Kolmogorov flow scenario from APEBench \cite{Koehler24}, based on the 2D incompressible Navier--Stokes equations in vorticity form on $\Omega=(0,2\pi)^2$.
-We discretize $\omega(\cdot,t)$ on a $128\times128$ grid and generate trajectories using a pseudo-spectral ETDRK2 integrator with $2/3$ de-aliasing under single-mode Kolmogorov forcing.
-We use output spacing $\Delta t=0.25$ with $25$ internal substeps (i.e., $\Delta t_{\mathrm{sim}}=0.01$).
-We set $\nu=10^{-2}$ and linear drag $0.1$ (with the sign convention of APEBench).
-We generate $256$ training trajectories of horizon $50$ and $32$ test trajectories of horizon $100$, each preceded by $400$ warmup steps, and form validation and test splits by shuffling and splitting the test set evenly.
+\paragraph{Kolmogorov flow.} For the Kolmogorov flow benchmark, we follow the physical scenario in APEBench \cite{Koehler24}.
+Trajectories are generated on a $128\times128$ grid with output spacing $\Delta t=0.25$ and $25$ internal substeps per saved step.
+We use $256$ training trajectories of horizon $50$ and $32$ held out trajectories of horizon $100$, each preceded by $400$ warmup steps.
+The held out trajectories are deterministically shuffled and split evenly into validation and test sets.